August 3, 2022

 4. Refrigerant Leak

-Your cooling uses refrigerant to convert heat.
-When it doesn’t have adequate refrigerant, you might notice you’re getting a lot of hot air.
+Your air conditioner uses refrigerant to convert heat.
+When it doesn’t have adequate refrigerant, you may notice you’re getting a lot of hot air.
 Here are a couple signs you’re facing a leak:

 - Not enough cold air

-- Home seems humid
+- Home feels humid

 - Longer than normal cooling cycles

-- Frozen evaporator coils
+- Ice forming on the evaporator coils

-- Bubbling or hissing air conditioner sounds
+- Dribbling or hissing air conditioner noises

-- Sweet smell nearby the air conditioner
+- Sweet smell around the air conditioner

 5. Water Leak